mui/mui-x/docs/data/tree-view/simple-tree-view/items/items.md

 #### The disabledItemsFocusable prop

 Note that the demo above also includes a switch.
-It's toggling the `disabledItemsFocusable` prop, which controls whether or not a disabled Tree Item can be focused.
+This toggles the `disabledItemsFocusable` prop, which controls whether or not a disabled Tree Item can be focused.

-In case that prop is set to false:
+When this prop is set to false:

 - Navigating with keyboard arrow keys will not focus the disabled items, and the next non-disabled item will be focused instead.
 - Typing the first character of a disabled item's label will not move the focus to it.